sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 the same time.
 We can visualize reads in a reference-dependent or reference-independent manner.
 We can also visualize one type of modification at a time if our file has multiple types of modifications on the same base.
+Genome browsers can visualize multiple modifications on the same base in some cases like 5mC and 5hmC.

 We will explore the details of these visualizations and how to make them in this session.